 2011-12: Blujus was an offensive force from his defensive spot for a much-improved Brampton squad.
 In 66 games with the Battalion he was second on the team with 27 assists and was plus-four with 4 goals and 38 penalty minutes.
 The Battalion reached the second round of the playoffs and in 8 playoff contests Blujus scored 1 goal with 4 assists and was an even plus/minus with 4 penalty minutes.
 He was invited to the NHL Draft Combine and ranked 71st amongst North American skaters in Central Scouting’s final rankings prior to the 2012 NHL Draft.

 2012-13: Blujus was the leading scorer amongst defensemen for Brampton, skating in all 68 games for the Battalion in his third OHL season.
 He scored 2 goals with 27 assists and was -8 with 57 penalty minutes.
 Brampton finished second to Barrie in the Central Division and lost to Sudbury in a first round series.
 Blujus scored 2 goals (both on the power play) with 2 assists and had an even plus/minus with 2 penalty minutes in five playoff games.

-Blujus is a smart defenseman who probably falls into the defensive category, but his offensive skills still seem to be taking shape.
+Blujus is a smart defenseman who falls into the defensive category, but his offensive skills still seem to be taking shape.
 He plays a heady game that relies more on his reading of the play than on pure physical play.
-Blujus has a good shot that could make him an effective weapon on the power-play, and his passing skills are generally good.
-He could stand to work on his skating, and he needs to make better use of his 6-3, 195-pound frame.
+Blujus has a hard, accurate shot and passing skills that make him an effective weapon on the power-play.
+He could stand to work on his skating and make better use of his large frame.